apache/bookkeeper/site/bps/BP-38-bypass-journal-ledger.md

     - Wire protocol changes

         Add optional `maxPersistentEntryId` field to `AddResponse`.
-When the `AddRequest` has 'bypass-journal' option, the server get `maxPersistentEntryId` from `LedgerDescriptor`.
+When the `AddRequest` has 'bypass-journal' option, the server get `maxPersistentEntryId` from `LedgerDescriptor` to construct response.

     - Client side changes

         Add `nonPersistentLAC` to WriteHandle.
 WriteHandle with 'bypass-journal' option updates the LAC using `maxPersistentEntryId`, and update `nonPersistentLAC` if receives enough ack.
-        For normal WriteHandle, the `nonPersistentLAC` is set to null to keep original LAC advance logic.
+        For normal WriteHandle, the `nonPersistentLAC` is set to null to indicate to keep original LAC advance logic.

 ### Compatibility, Deprecation, and Migration Plan